Rocky Creek Biv

 Access

-The Rocky Creek track from the Taipo roadend wasn't maintained after DOC took over from the NZFS in 1987.
-For many years Frank King and Honora Renwick of Christchurch kept the route open.
-Eigill Wahlberg of Hokitika took an interest at some point and reinstated some of the bypass tracks in the creek bed and cleared windfall on the track across the terrace from the Taipo.
-Peter Umbers and friends began doing some work on the tracked sections in January 2022 and this continued into this year.
-The route commences at the Taipo bridge on SH73 and follows the TL of the Taipo.
+The Rocky Creek route commences at the Taipo bridge on SH73 where it follows the TL of the Taipo River.
 A cut track starts at the top end of a grassy terrace and leads to the first side-creek.
 The terrace track starts on the TR of the creek and climbs steeply before levelling and sidling up the valley and into the Rocky Creek catchment.
-The track enters Rocky Creek at the bottom end of a small gorge from where it is around two hours to the Biv.
-Most of the last section is river travel with short track detours around a waterfall and a slumped area of hillside above a small gorge.
+The track enters Rocky Creek at the bottom end of a small gorge.
+From where it is around two hours to the Biv.
+The creek section which was previously river travel is now mostly tracked thanks to Eigill.
+All the old NZFS detours have been reinstated and marked.
+You still need to cross the Creek several times but there is only about 200-300m of river travel now.
 The track up to the Biv starts on the TR of the Creek and is marked by a large cairn and permolat.
 It follows a small side-creek initially, then exits and sidles around to the Hut.
 Allow 3-4 hours from the Taipo Bridge to Rocky Creek Hut currently.
-This is a fine weather route and would be difficult or dangerous if the Creek were up.
+This is a fine weather route and could be difficult or dangerous if the Creek were up.

 Access to Rocky Creek Biv from the Griffin Creek catchment is over a low bush saddle.
 The route commences at the unnamed side-creek that drains Scottys Saddle, 15 minutes downriver from Griffin Creek Hut.
-A track goes a short distance up the TL of the creek, crosses, and climbs around into into the next side-creek downriver.
+A track goes a short distance up the TL of the creek, crosses, and climbs around into the next side-creek downriver.
 The track exits the creek a short distance up its TL fork and crosses into the TR fork above a small waterfall.
 It is a 10-minute climb from the head of this fork up to the Saddle.
 The track drops from here into Rocky Creek and this is followed downstream for around an hour to the Biv.
-This bit involves multiple crossing and a fair bit of wading and would be difficult if the Creek was in flood.
-Peter and friends did some trimming work on the route in January 2022.
+This bit is a mix of creek travel and short, tracked detours.
+The multiple crossing and bits that you need to wade and would be difficult if the Creek was in flood.
+A DOC predator control team recut the section from Griffin Creek up to Rocky Creek Saddle in June '24 and Eigill did some work on the Rocky Creek side in July.
 Allow around three hours from Griffin Creek Hut to Rocky Creek Biv.

 The clearing next to the Biv that provides helicopter access was cleared by Ollie's team in 2022.